This post may contain affiliate links. Please read my affiliate policy for more information.

 So, what, if any, benefits are taxed?

 Let’s break it down separately by kids and adults.

 Are Child Survivor Benefits Taxed?

 The amount your child receives for his social security survivor benefits every month is not considered taxable income.

-However, your child’s survivor benefits would be considered taxable if he goes and gets a part-time job and makes oodles of money.
-By oodles I mean he would have to earn over $25,000 per year (the base amount of a child’s filing status) by adding:
+However, the IRS could tax your child’s survivor benefits if he gets a part-time job and makes oodles of money.
+By oodles, I mean earning over $25,000 per year (the base amount of a child’s filing status) by adding: